 My husband Riley and I met as camp counselors one summer in college, fell out of touch, and then reconnected three years later.
 After a nine hour first date that we both left sure we’d get married, we dated for less than a year from four hours apart, were engaged for seven months (also from four hours apart), and got married in the heart of the summer in 2015.
 A week in the Bahamas and we jumped into real married life together!
 I have written extensively about our relationship, engagement, wedding, and honeymoon here.

 We have an adorable dog named Charley.
 (I got him before Riley and I met, but he was quickly adopted as Riley’s “son.”)
-Charley’s a three year old maltese-poodle mix with the sweetest temperament around.
+Charley’s a four year old maltese-poodle mix with the sweetest temperament around.
 I never had any pets growing up, and my Charley Bear makes up for that fact ten times over.
 I’m obsessed with him!
 For more dog-centric posts, click here.

 When Riley and I first married, we moved into a tiny apartment in the middle of nowhere.
 We loved that little place, but hoped for somewhere that could accommodate out-of-town family and friends and had space to grow our family.
 After over a year of house hunting, we moved into our first home in March of 2016.
 I strongly believe in the importance of homemaking and take great care in cultivating a life-giving, relaxing, peaceful home environment with homemade meals and tidy spaces.
 (I told you I’m old-fashioned!)
 We are slowly making these four walls our own through decorating, furnishing, and organizing–all of my home posts can be found here.